-Swimming Pool Illness and Cryptospridium Outbreaks?
+Swimming Pool Illness and Cryptosporidium Outbreaks?

 Our Holiday Division monitors hotels and resorts for reports of poor hygiene practices

 and outbreaks of waterborne illnesses.
-We monitor the following resorts for illness:

 Holiday makers who suffer sickness on holiday can call our office today on Freephone

 0808 145 1353 for initial free advice.
-Our Holiday Compensation team
+Our Holiday Compensation Team

 are waiting for your call.